pixelstorm/coding_guidelines_custom_builds/README.md

 1. if its just a snippet of code for wp then upload it to the wp snippets repo.
 We also have a snippets repo for woocommerce and gravity form snippets.

 ### Filestructure
+ Use [sass globing](https://github.com/DennisBecker/grunt-sass-globbing) to pull in all the sass partials from the components directory
 ```
  theme
   | dev